 The Mouse Army in The Diamond Age.
 And there's lots of them.
 Although it isn't entirely clear whether they were intended for good or nefarious purposes originally.

 Bonus points—it was originally intended, by the people saving them from orphaned death in the turmoil-ridden interior, that they simply be raised as normal girls, albeit normal girls who grew up entirely aboard giant offshore ships devoted to the purpose.
 The agent of tykebombification was the pseudo-AI Great Big Book of Everything that was duplicated en masse to raise them—and the engineer who made both the original (intended for the granddaughter of a hyper-rich neo-Victorian aristocrat) and the many copies altered the copies, under the pretense of making them more 'culturally appropriate' for the Chinese foundlings, to semi-condition them into complete loyalty to the holder of the original.
 Apparently for the lolz.

-The Vorkosigan Saga: Mark.
+The Vorkosigan Saga: Mark, secretly cloned from principal protagonist Miles and raised by his enemies.
 Over the course of several books, there's a lot of character development with him learning to be his own person away from the purpose his obsessive father created him for.